 The accomplice can also operate his private chat groups which he invites all potential victims to join; this is where he can post the juicy stuff such as open discussions about homosexual sex.
 He may also operate a decoy chat group where he puts on his best behaviour and then invite caregivers to join; this way he can help avert their suspicions.

-Autistics are vulnerable not only because of their social skills, but also that more of them tend to be homosexual as compared to non-autistics.
-A safety advisory has been issued to warn the community about this and other potential threats.
+Autistics are vulnerable not only because of their social skills, but also they tend to have different sexual orientations as compared to non-autistics.
+Safety advisories have been issued to warn the community about this and other potential threats.

 The community has to undertake to have: